maurodf0/NuxtBlog/content/about.md

 ---
 description: 'meta description of the page'
 ---
-# Hello There, I'm Piotr
+# Hello There, I'm Mauro

 ## About me